-More and more Technology!
+More, more and more Technology!
 I firmly believe that future technology developments for pharmacy practices will cause the introduction of massive changes in community health care.
-We are already appreciating the real benefits of data sharing and systems integration as well as a multidisciplinary collaboration that is driving health care costs lower for everyone.
-This is only in the early stages and further innovative advances will bring more possibilities like better support for the delivery of safe, effective and efficient healthcare and collaborative models of care.
+We are already appreciating the real benefits of data sharing and systems integration as well as multidisciplinary collaboration which is driving health care costs lower for everyone.
+This is only in the early stages and further innovative advances will bring more possibilities like better support for the delivery of safe, effective, and efficient healthcare and collaborative models of care.

-3. What characteristics do you think an individual needs to be successful in your profession (or in general)?
+3. What characteristics do you think an individual need to be successful in your profession (or in general)?

 I believe that the single most important characteristic for a pharmacist is empathy.
 Empathy on three levels, cognitive, emotional and compassionate.
 It is essential that a pharmacist be able to put herself/himself into a patient’s place to appreciate their problem, medication needs, and overall health.
 The ability to feel a person’s emotions alongside them and sensing their pain leads to devising a more individualised action plan to provide help and advice as well as greatly facilitating the patient’s management process.

 I consider that a sound clinical knowledge is also vitally important for a pharmacist.
 I endeavor to remain up to date with current evidence-based practice guidelines and recommendations to tailor my advice to my patient’s needs.